The value of the Total Worker Health approach

 Many employers believe this kind of effort requires a lot of time, a lot of money, or both.
 The truth is you can start small, and still get positive results.

-To learn more about how to prevent injuries by promoting health, an approach known as Total Worker Health, visit saif.com/TWH.
+To learn more about how to prevent injuries by promoting health, an approach known as TWH, visit saif.com/TWH.